GregMcC5/philamer_2/README.md

 February 2022 - Present.
 A pilot project remediating the metadata for the University of Michigan's ["The United States and its Territories, 1870 - 1925: The Age of Imperialism"](https://quod.lib.umich.edu/p/philamer/) digital colleciton.

-Further documentation on this project can be found in our [final report](https://docs.google.com/document/d/15NfpqtLPfcfQ1oiRX9NhGXweel1XqYJVHg5A7OBwCT4/edit#).
+Further documentation on this project can be found in our [report](https://docs.google.com/document/d/15NfpqtLPfcfQ1oiRX9NhGXweel1XqYJVHg5A7OBwCT4/edit#).
 ## Authors

 - Jackson Huang
 - Curtis Hunt
-- Gregory McCollum
+- Gregory McCollum (gregmcc@umich.edu)